-The department has a strong interdisciplinary orientation (contributing to its Research Assessment Exercise (RAE) success) and plays a leading role in the UK-wide psychosocial studies network.
+The School has a strong interdisciplinary orientation (contributing to its Research Assessment Exercise (RAE) success) and plays a leading role in the UK-wide psychosocial studies network.
 Members of the department hold editorship or editorial board positions of some leading UK and European journals.

 We welcome applications for PhD study in social, cognitive, and forensic psychology as well as mental health and counselling/psychotherapy, including applications that situate psychological research in wider social, political or cultural contexts and/or explore the policy or applied relevance of psychological research.

 Research publications by Open University staff are available through

 (ORO), the university's repository of research publications and other research

 outputs.
 ORO can be searched or browsed by staff name or subject.

 The following list, generated from ORO, provides a flavour of the most recently